New Sizzlin’ Summer Latin Music for your Playlists

 We’re celebrating Austin-based Latin music artists who’ve been busy creating new music for us this summer.
 Here’s a roundup of some recently released albums and singles to check out:

-Lesley Reynaga
+Lesly Reynaga

-From Latin pop to songs grounded in her mariachi roots, artist Lesley Reynaga released her first full-length album in August titled “Valerosa.”
+From Latin pop to songs grounded in her mariachi roots, artist Lesly Reynaga released her first full-length album in August titled “Valerosa.”
 Keep your eyes on this rising artist who last fall made Austin City Limits Music Festival history by becoming the first artist in the festival’s 20-year history to feature a full mariachi band.
 She recently debuted at Lollapalooza in Chicago.

 Catch her at Waterloo Records for a free in-store performance and record signing on Aug.
 25 at 5 p.m.
 This is part of The Drop monthly music series presented by the Austin American-Statesman and KUTX.